Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Christine Intagliata spent thirty years as a freelance writer and producer of nonfiction television and videos.
 She is working toward a dual master’s in elementary education and special education with the Urban Teacher Center, a clinical master’s program that trains teachers and places them in urban schools.
 She is a teaching resident in the second grade at Wheatley Education Campus in Washington, DC.

-Gregory John has worked in education for thirty-six years—thirteen as a teacher, twelve in educational leadership, and eleven as a school principal.
+Gregory John has worked in education for twenty-six years—thirteen as a teacher, twelve in educational leadership, and for the last eleven years as a school principal.
 He now serves students as a principal at Starr King Elementary School in San Francisco, where students from all walks of life come to learn how to read, write, think, and navigate their differences with grace.

 Katie Johnson has taught in primary grades in Maine and Washington for thirty years.
 She has published books about writing (Doing Words, More Than Words, and Reading into Writing) and about movement and vision (Red Flags for Primary Teachers).
 Leaning more toward poetry lately, she admires Billy Collins and Valerie Worth.